 CoA No. Requirement Reference Air Quality Management a) Be prepared in consultation with the EPA; Section 5 Plan b) Be submitted to the Secretary for approval prior to the commencement of development under this consent, unless the Secretary agrees otherwise; Section 1.4 c) Describe the measures that would be implemented to ensure: Compliance with the relevant air quality criteria and operating conditions under this consent; Best management practice is being employed; and The air quality impacts of the development are minimised during adverse meteorological conditions.
-Section 7 d) Describe the air quality management system; and This Plan e) Include an air quality monitoring program that: Section 8 Evaluates and reports on: The effectiveness of the air quality management system; and Compliance with the air quality criteria and operating conditions; and Defines what constitutes an air quality incident, and includes a protocol for identifying and notifying the Department and relevant stakeholders of any air quality incidents.
-Section 9 The Applicant must implement the approved management plan as approved from time to time by the Secretary.
-Schedule 3, Clause 10 Meteorological Monitoring For the life of the development, the Applicant must ensure that there is a suitable meteorological station operating within the vicinity of the site that: a) Complies with the requirements in the Approved Methods for Sampling of Air Pollutants in New South Wales guideline; and; b) Is capable of continuous measurement of stability class, in accordance with the NSW Industrial Noise Policy, or as otherwise Section 8.2.1 approved by the EPA.
+Section 7 d) Describe the air quality managementsystem; and This Plan e) Include an air quality monitoring program that: Evaluates and reports on: Section 8 Section 9 Schedule 3, Clause 10 Meteorological Monitoring For the life of the development, the Applicant must ensure that there is a suitable meteorological station operating within the vicinity of the site that: a) Complies with the requirements in the Approved Methods for Sampling of Air Pollutants in New South Wales guideline; and; b) Is capable of continuous measurement of stability class, in accordance with the NSW Industrial Noise Policy, or as otherwise approved by the EPA.
+Section 8.2.1